slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'A life spent making mistakes is not only more honourable, but more useful, than a life spent doing nothing.' -- George Bernard Shaw*

-> *'It is astonishing what foolish things a man thinking alone can come temporarily to believe.' -- Keynes*

 > *'If you want to lift yourself up, lift up someone else.' -- Booker T. Washington*

 > *'People do not die from suicide. they die from sadness.'*